My five go-to ways to ‘recharge’ on your day off!

 Here are a couple of foam roller options.
 The first is fairly basic, but it gets the job done and is long enough to help roll out both shoulders at once.

 This roller is the same one I use at home.
-It has texture and nubs on it to really get into those tight muscles.
-If you are new to foam rolling, this particular roller comes with an ebook full of exercises to get you started!
-Plus its available in an array of colors.
+It has texture and nubs on it to really get into any tight muscles.
+If you are new to foam rolling, this particular roller (and some other ones) comes with an ebook full of exercises to get you started!
+Plus it’s available in an array of colors.

 - If you’re feeling really ambitious you could even sign up for a yoga class at a nearby studio.
 There are also amazing free options on You Tube for yoga flows you can do in pajamas, in the comfort of your living room.